It’s time to go dairy free

 A calf chained to a veal crate throughout the winter / Source

-Straightaway, it must be said that any industry built upon the life and death of another can never be ethical.
-But the veal industry is especially rotten.
+Straightaway, it must be said that no industry that profits from the life and death of another can ever be ethical.
+But the veal industry is particularly cruel.

 Veal crates and group pens